Table of Contents[Hide][Show]

 Road America is in Elkhart Lake, WI

 One of the coolest things both Maria and I participated in while visiting this lake vacation destination has nothing to do with the lake.
 We loved going to Road America.
-This motorsports track routinely hosts more than 500 events per year, including many nationally-televised NASCAR races.
+This motorsports track routinely hosts more than 500 events per year, including many nationally televised NASCAR races.
 It is one of the world’s fastest permanent road racetracks.

 Historic Race Circuit signs mark some of those turns, close to the Elkhart Lake resorts.
 The circuit ended after only three years, and Road America opened in 1955.

-Learn Native American History at Henschel’s Indian Museum
+Explore Native American History at Henschel’s Indian Museum

 Shop Downtown Elkhart Lake